d0t3k1/d0t-s0urce-prettier/beta/README.md

 # THIS VERSION IS UNSTABLE
-The beta version mostly adds bases to new features Current beta only features are :
+**This version has not been merged yet with the new version of prettier d0urce, it will be done in around 3 hours** The beta version mostly adds bases to new features Current beta only features are :
 - Bases for RGB edit